cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/profile/set-profile-metadata.md

 ## Check relay result

-Relay is an asynchronous operation which means it won't be success immediately, you need to keep calling `relayActionStatus` to check the latest result, once it returns `txHash` is success, the update action is completed.
+Relay is an asynchronous operation which means it won't be successful immediately, you need to keep calling `relayActionStatus` to check the latest result, once it returns `txHash` is `SUCCESS`, the update action is completed.

 ```ts
 const relayActionStatus = async (relayActionId: string) => {